tobysawal/tobysawal/README.md

-- 👋 Hi, I’m @tobysawal
+- Hi, I’m @tobysawal
-- 👀 I’m interested in Backend / Frontend / DevOps
+- I’m currently working on The Odin Project's Foundations course.
-- 🌱 I’m currently learning C++, HTML and CSS
+- I’m currently learning C++, HTML/CSS, and javascript.
-- 📫 How to reach me: sawal.toby@gmail.com
+- sawal.toby@gmail.com

 <!---
 tobysawal/tobysawal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.